Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Interactive Co-Evolution Workflow

 \section{Interactive Co-Evolution Workflow}

-To operationalize our paradigm of data--model co-evolution, we designed and built an interactive system for refining LLM behavior.
-We first describe the design principles that guided the workflow (4.1), then introduce the interface (4.2), and finally explain the workflow in detail (4.3).
+To operationalize our data-prompt co-evolution workflow, we design and build an interactive system for refining LLM behavior.
+We describe the design principles (\ref{sec:4.1}), introduce the interface (\ref{sec:4.2}), and explain the workflow in detail (\ref{sec:workflow-steps}).